-Whether you want to bake their biscuits because you love making their homemade meals, because you want to know what is going into their diet, or simply because you love them to try something new, these biscuits are a really nice starting point and are certainly different to anything available in the shops.
+Whether you want to bake their biscuits because you love making their homemade meals because you want to know what is going into their diet (and dog biscuits is no different), or simply because you love them to try something new, these biscuits are a really nice starting point and are certainly different to anything available in the shops.

 For the below recipe, whole wheat flour has the best health benefits for dogs but unbleached all-purpose is usually fine too – speak to your vet first to ensure your dog doesn’t have any allergies.
 For the oats, rolled or quick are good, but we prefer the former to add a bit of texture (although your dog may disagree!)

 - 180ml skimmed milk

 - 1 large egg (or 60g unsweetened applesauce)

 - 30g oats

 - Preheat oven to 160C.
 Line two large baking sheets with paper and set aside

 - In a large bowl, mix the peanut butter, milk and egg together.
 Once combined, add the flour and baking powder